AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/advanced-usage.md

 ### useDelayExecTask

 Delays the execution of a task.
-If called again before the timeout occurs, the delay continues until timeout while executing the task.
+If called again before the timeout occurs, the delay continues until the timeout while executing the task.

 For example: